Who can use this feature

 Set up SAML SSO in your identity provider

 Complete the rest of the set up process with your identity provider.
-The articles below cover this process in detail.

 - SAML SSO with Okta